-I bought the movie on DVD so I can watch it every December (affiliate link):
+I bought the movie on DVD so I can watch it every December (Amazon affiliate link):

-After writing my original post about the movie, a reader named Dave sent me a box filled with his late mother’s wonderful vintage editions of Gladys Taber books, including Country Chronicle and Stillmeadow Road.
+After writing my original post about the movie in 2008, a reader named Dave sent me a box filled with his late mother’s wonderful vintage editions of Gladys Taber books, including Country Chronicle and Stillmeadow Road.
+(Amazon affiliate links.)

 They have been such a joy to read.
 Taber’s descriptions of country life are still as fresh and compelling today as they must have been for her early readers.